 Help saving the historic lighthouse in Nova Scotia

 The lighthouse has withstood a tremendous amount of destruction since 1890.
-Not only has the sea air taken its toll with its caustic nature, but the cliff that is below the lighthouse is all but washed away by the turbulent tides.
-On the verge of being taken away, many are rallying to preserve this historic landmark.
+Not only has the sea air taken its toll with its caustic nature, also the cliff, which is below the lighthouse, is all washed away by the turbulent tides.
+On the verge of being taken down, many are rallying to preserve this historic landmark.

 What makes this lighthouse special?

-What makes this lighthouse spectacular is not only its rich history but its architecture.
+What makes this lighthouse spectacular is not only its rich history but mainly its architecture.
 Hexagonal in nature, this lighthouse has the distinction of a red roof that has helped many mariners find their way home.
-So what is standing in the way of saving this national treasure?
-What is making the feat to save the lighthouse such a hardship is Government territorial issues.
-Obstacles that have nothing to do with money, such as logistics of ownership and insurance, are what is keeping this lighthouse close to failure.
+So what ís preventing the savior of this national treasure?
+Well, what is making the feat to save the lighthouse such a hardship are Government territorial issues.
+Obstacles that have nothing to do with money, such as logistics of ownership and insurance, are what is keeping this lighthouse savior close to failure.

 How can you help?

-The way that you can help is to visit this amazing lighthouse, or at very least have the desire to.
+The way that you can help is to visit this amazing lighthouse or at very least have the desire to.
 By simply making a phone call to tell officials that it is something of value that you want to have around, you can make a valiant effort to become part of the solution.
 Or contribute to the great work of the Nova Scotia Lighthouse Preservation Society.
 Not having much time, the time to take action is now.
-If you don’t take the time to make a simple request to figure out the legalities of this lighthouse, it will be gone without the chance for you, or any generation following, to enjoy what it has to tell.
-This historical lighthouse has so much to tell us about what it has been witness to over the past 125 years.
-Take the time now to save this amazing part of all of our history.
+So please make a simple request to figure out the legalities of this lighthouse.
+Otherwise it will be gone without the chance for you, or any generation following, to enjoy the history it has to tell.